SuffolkLITLab/doc-assembly-line/categories.md

 * Housing
 * Family Law
-* Domestic Violence
+* Domestic Violence / Safety of self
+* Health and Mental Health
+* Safety of others
+* Guardianship
 * Consumer and Debt
-* Criminal Law
 * Employment / Unemployment
-* Health and Mental Health
 * Immigration
 * Income and benefits
 * Education
 * Other -- write in another if these categories don't match
+* Criminal Law (civil issues in a criminal context - prisoner's rights)